Pot Fantasies & Pay Raises

 by Mark Scaramella, October 11, 2017

-AT LAST (October 3rd) meeting of the Supervisors, Ag Commissioner Diane Curry told the county leadership that 21 pot cultivation applications are now approved and 17 have been officially denied, apparently because the applicants wanted to grow in an area not zoned for pot cultivation.
+AT THE LAST (October 3rd) meeting of the Supervisors, Ag Commissioner Diane Curry told the county leadership that 21 pot cultivation applications are now approved and 17 have been officially denied, apparently because the applicants wanted to grow in an area not zoned for pot cultivation.
 “There are still a few with open complaints,” Curry said.
 “A few” are ready to be permitted, waiting for the applicant to come in and sign the application.

 CURRY then told the Board that Fish & Wildlife wardens had raided and “abated” an applicant on Highway 20 west of Willits a couple of weeks ago.
 Curry said she spoke to the Fish & Wildlife Director who told Curry that “he understood we had denied the application, but that’s not true.”
 The raid was conducted based on an allegation of illegal water diversion.
 “Staff was out there and working with them,” said Curry.
 “It was another surprise as to why that applicant was targeted.”